Articles

 Equities:

-We see 2014 as being positive for the markets as well, possibly at a lower rate of growth – but also with even less volatility.
+We anticipate that 2014 as being positive for the markets as well, possibly at a lower rate of growth.
+Volatility for that year is also expected to moderate.

 Fixed Interest:

 The picture is not so clear for these markets.
 Already this year we are seeing yields oscillate between increases (capital value falling) and decreases within a fairly tight range.
-As the ‘right-leveraging’ of households, businesses and economies settle in, we anticipate that Bonds (both sovereign and corporate) will become less attractive because of their low coupon rate and will be further abandoned in favour of the more ‘productive’ equities.
+The ‘right-leveraging’ of households, businesses and economies is continuing.
+Our expectation is for Bonds (both sovereign and corporate) to become less attractive because of their low coupon rate.
+For that same reason investors will favour of the more ‘income productive’ equities.

 In many cases around the world, returns on Bonds is clearly negative (inflation is higher than the coupon rate) and there is little perceived opportunity for capital growth – driving investors back to equities.